Alweena-Fatima/BasicInterviewQuestion/sql.md

 #### INDEX
 An index in SQL is a schema object that improves the speed of data retrieval operations on a table.
 - Works by creating a separate data structure that provides pointers to the rows in a table.
 Which makes it faster to look up rows based on specific values.
-- Acts as a table of contents, allowing to locate data quickly and efficiently by reducing disk I/O operations.
-Instead of scanning every page (row) to find a word (value), you jump directly using the index.
-SQL indexes can be applied to one or more columns and can be either unique or non-unique.
-Unique indexes ensure that no duplicate values are entered in the indexed columns, while non-unique indexes simply speed up queries without enforcing uniqueness.

 In SQL, it speeds up **search queries** (`SELECT`, `WHERE`, `JOIN`, `ORDER BY`) by creating a data structure (usually a B-Tree or Hash) on the column(s).
 ```sql
 CREATE INDEX index_name